-However, many organizations do not want to run the risk of their employees not being able to do their job, due to not being able to access critical software.
-So, they tend to over-buy licenses, leading to unnecessary cost.
+However, many organizations do not want to hinder their employees being able to do their job, due to not being able to access critical software.
+This then leads to over-licensing, leading to unnecessary cost.

 Coupled with this is the fact that – despite what the software vendors are saying and recent trends might allude to – there will always be desktop-based software that will need managing.
-So the cloud does not make license management and optimization go way, just more complex; so license optimization will always be a key driver for SAM.
+So the cloud does not make license management and optimization go way, just more varied and complex; so license optimization will always be a key driver for SAM.

 As a result, we find organizations with the highest levels of SAM maturity are those with a recognized, fully utilized, tool-based SAM solution which maintains compliance, eliminates risk, controls cost and optimizes utilization across the entire IT estate (including desktop, datacentre and mobile devices), whether in an on premise, Cloud or hybrid environment.

 SAM, Big Data and the IoT

-The fact is that when a SAM program is done properly (and I don’t mean using something like SCCM to produce the bare minimum of information) it delivers a raft of detailed data that can be used to provide the insights to transform not only the use of IT, but the business as a whole.
+The fact is that when a SAM program is done properly (and we don’t mean using something like SCCM to produce the bare minimum of information) it delivers a raft of detailed data that can be used to provide the insights to transform not only the use of IT, but the business as a whole.